ADFG-DSF/BeaverCreek_ArcticGrayling_telemetry/README.md

 -   **6_beaver_cr_kerneldensity.R**: Produces kernel density plots by season, as well as kernel density anomaly (difference between season and average.)
 Also makes a visualization that shows movement between sequential seasons as colored arrows depending on net direction of movement.

+-   **7_beaver_cr_UpstreamPosition.R**: At present, this just produces a plot visualizing the location of fish in each flight, as expressed by Upstream Position, defined by the distance from the Yukon River confluence.
+This may be developed further to visualize migration profiles for varying values of by-individual variables, but this has not worked yet.

 ### R_data

 Flat Excel files (.csv) copied from data files provided by the project biologist: